xenon-pl/Consoleless/README.md

 This currently blocks a majority of endpoints on iidk.online, but not the friend system.

+and yes this code is messy please fix it thank you

 # Info
 II's menu sends telemetry data every time you join a room, this includes your:
 - Room name